tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/Topics/Setup/account-setup.md

 ## Miro

-Being a remote-first company, we need a whiteboard that we can from anywhere.
+Being a remote-first company, we need a whiteboard that we can use from anywhere.
 We use a tool called Miro for this,

 Sign up for a [Miro](https://miro.com/) account using your `@developersinstitute.co.nz` Google Account.
 This will give you access to our digital whiteboards.